Find Affordable College Courses

 Fort Lauderdale, FL

-With a ranking of #6, Nova Southeastern University did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their master’s degree.
-Located in the large suburb of Fort Lauderdale, NUS Florida is a private not-for-profit school with a fairly large student population.
+Nova Southeastern University landed the #6 spot in the 2023 rankings for the most popular master’s degree liberal arts / sciences and humanities programs.
+Located in the large suburb of Fort Lauderdale, NUS Florida is a private not-for-profit college with a fairly large student population.

 Women make up 67% of the liberal arts / sciences and humanities majors at the school.